 Fraser Island (also known as K’gari) in Queensland is the largest sand island in the world.
 A UNESCO World Heritage Site, it’s a place of exceptional beauty, with long uninterrupted white beaches flanked by striking sand cliffs and over 100 freshwater lakes.
 It was originally named “Great Sandy Island” by the Europeans who “discovered” it — which is a fitting name!

 You definitely don’t want to skip this place (but avoid the weekends when locals crowd the campgrounds and the small island seems like a small city) but you only need a night or two here.
-The island is small.
+The island is small and doesn’t take more than 2 nights to fully explore.

 This Fraser Island travel guide can help you plan your trip, save money, and ensure you make the most of your time in this beautiful part of Australia!